 He was President of the IEEE Signal Processing Society (2006-2007).
 He was a member of the IEEE TAB Society Review Committee (2009), the IEEE Awards Committee (2010-2011), and served on the Board of Directors of the IEEE (2009-2011) as Director of Division IX (Signals and Applications).
 He served on the IEEE TAB Nominations and Appointments Committee (2012-2014).
 Alfred Hero is currently a member of the Big Data Special Interest Group (SIG) of the IEEE Signal Processing Society.
 From 2011 to 2020 he was a member of the Committee on Applied and Theoretical Statistics (CATS) of the US National Academies of Science, Engineering and Medicine, and Chaired CATS from 2018 to 2020.
 He was co-General Chair of the 2019 IEEE International Symposium on Information Theory (ISIT) and the 1995 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).

-Alfred Hero’s recent research interests are in high dimensional spatio-temporal data, multi-modal data integration, statistical signal processing, and machine learning.
-Of particular interest are applications to social networks, network security and forensics, computer vision, and personalized health.
+Alfred Hero’s recent research interests are in high dimensional spatio-temporal data analysis, multmodal data integration, statistical signal processing, and machine learning.
+Of particular interest are predictive mathematical models for the biological and physical sciences, social networks, network security and forensics, and personalized health and disease.